neorefraction/ROS2_rUBot_mecanum_ws/Documentation/Files/3Dcamera/Install&setup.md

 - PC Ubuntu 22 with ROS2 Humble
 - Raspberrypi4 Ubuntu 22 with ROS2 Humble

-The installation process is the same in both cases.
+The installation process is very simple in both cases.

+## PC Ubuntu 22 with ROS2 Humble

 Install dependencies:
 ```bash